erkaivs/LAMMPS-Textual-UI/README.md

 ## DISCLAIMER

 This program is still improving.
 Many features will be added!
-If any questions or suggestion needed, kindly contact my email.
+For any inquiries or issues, please contact nailazanethaa at gmail dot com, or submit an issue.